daltskin/ST-HomeAutomation/Readme.md

 * Freezer Duration - the duration to play the music
 * Freezer Seek Position - the starting position to play the track back from

-## SmartThings Device Hanlder - AFSpotifyTrigger
+## SmartThings Device Handler - AFSpotifyTrigger
 I've also included a device handler, so that you can setup a virtual button.
 Using this you can then create a virtual device button - which whenever you switch on will play any music you like :)

 # Nest